 Muscles worked: Lats, biceps, rhomboids, delts, traps, pecs, serratus, and teres

-1. Setup: Stand beneath a pull-up bar.
+1. Stand beneath a pull-up bar.
 Use a box or stool if you can’t reach.

-2. Starting position: Jump up to the bar and grab it with a double-overhand grip, with your hands slightly wider than your shoulders.
+2. Jump up toward the bar and grab it with a double-overhand grip, with your hands slightly wider than your shoulders.
 Try to wrap your hands all the way around the bar.

-3. Concentric (lifting) phase: Think about drawing your elbows toward your obliques.
+3. Think about drawing your elbows toward your obliques.
 Pull yourself up to the bar by contracting your lats and squeezing your shoulder blades back and down.
 Avoid rounding your shoulders.
 Pull until your chin surpasses the height of the bar.

-4. Eccentric (lowering) phase: Don’t just flop back down—control the descent and remain on the bar until you reach full extension of the elbows and shoulders.
+4. Don’t just flop back down—control the descent and remain on the bar until you reach full extension of the elbows and shoulders.

-5. Finish: Drop down from the bar or start another rep after reaching full extension.
+5. Drop down from the bar or start another rep after reaching full extension.

 pull up